dugramen/godot-global-project/README.md

 > Extensions are loaded from a different directory than your current project.
 So you cannot use `res://` paths to load anything outside the project, you have to use absolute paths.
 >
 > Even with the proper absolute path, you can still only load simple resources, like an image or stylebox. <br/>
-> Any resource with subresources / dependencies will fail to load, because those paths still use `res://`.
+> Anythin with subresources / dependencies will fail to load, because those paths still use `res://`.
 So something like PackedScene will likely fail to load.
 >
 > This is what GDX is for.

 > [!Note]
 > I've included a handy class, `Loader`, that has static variables pointing to useful absolute paths.
-Use this to load simple resources
+Use this to load simple resources, like so:
 > ```gdscript
+> var image = load(Loader.global_path + "")
 > Loader.global_path # Absolute path of `Global Extensions` project
 > Loader.local_path # Absolute path of current project or 'res://'
 > ```